MohanMahesh10/devpass/README.md

 **Register.
 Get Approved.
 Show Your Pass.**

 DevPass is a lean event registration system built for developer communities.
-Attendees apply online, an admin curates the list, and approved attendees receive a QR pass by email.
+Attendees apply online, an admin(agent) curates the list, and approved attendees receive a QR pass by email.
 Volunteers scan QR codes at the door — no app required.

 ---